 - Pain.
-Hair removal on the mons pubis, bikini line, and groin area, or a brazilian can be painful.
+Hair removal on the mons pubis, bikini line, and groin area, or a Brazilian can be painful.
 A zap of hair follicles feels like a rubber band being snapped against your skin.
 But technicians and experts can help minimize the discomfort by providing creams that could lessen the sensations by numbing the area.

 - Hyperpigmentation.
 Hyperpigmentation can occur thus proper wavelengths for each skin type must be safeguarded at all times.

 - Blisters.
-This is rarely experienced, but may occur due to the light emitted on the skin.
+This is rarely experienced but may occur due to the light emitted on the skin.
 It is very important to maintain the area clean when you have blisters to avoid infection.

 - Swelling and Redness.
 May also occur, but rarely happens.

-Effective Home IPL and Diode Laser Devices
+Effective At-Home IPL and Diode Laser Devices for Pubic Hair

-There are many home IPL devices to choose from, but three brands stand out from the rest due to their high fluence, or energy density level.
+There are many home IPL devices to choose from, but three (3) brands stand out from the rest due to their high fluence, or energy density level.